‘Westworld’ Season 2 Episode 5 Preview: ‘Akane No Mai’

 Episode 5 is written by Dan Dietz and directed by Craig Zobel.

 Along with the brief synopsis, a trailer has been released for Episode 5.
-As The Hollywood Reporter points out, a very similar narrative to Maeve’s is voiced over the trailer.
+As the Hollywood Reporter points out, a very similar narrative to Maeve’s is voiced over the trailer.
 While Maeve has been known to spill out her original narrative of how she ended up in Westworld, “When I finally set foot back on solid ground, the first thing I heard was that voice.
 And it followed me all the way over.
 Do you know what it said?
 It said, ‘This is the new world.
-And in this world, you can be whoever the f*ck you want,'” this narrative is spoken by Shogun World character, Akane (Rinko Kikuchi).
+And in this world, you can be whoever the f*ck you want,'” this narrative is spoken by Shogun World character Akane (Rinko Kikuchi).

 “I was plagued by a voice… It said, ‘This is a new world.
 And, in this world…”